Saswat7101/Taskmate/README.md

 ## Demo

-Below are some demo images and videos showcasing the functionality of Taskmate:
+Below are some demo images showcasing the functionality of Taskmate:

 <!-- Insert demo images here -->